-UI structural engineering approaches these more complex circumstances by addressing systems of context, systems of behavior, systems of content, systems of interaction, and more.
-At this level of complexity, the study of information architecture shifts toward science and the contribution that information architecture science makes to improving human-digital interaction.
+UI structural engineering approaches these more complex circumstances by addressing systems of context, behavior, content, interaction, and more.
+At this level of complexity, the contribution of information architecture science becomes most relevant to improving human-digital interaction.
 I’ve posited in my own research that IA science contributes to improving the structural function of application user interfaces .

 Overall, UI structural engineering is broader than common information architecture practices because UI engineering must consider more in-depth structural and operational behaviors that support application user interfaces in the most complex states.